Death and funeral of Margaret Thatcher: Wider reaction and criticism

 The House of Commons was recalled to hold a special session discussing Thatcher's legacy.
 While current and former cabinet ministers struck a conciliatory tone in their speeches, some in the Labour Party attacked Thatcher's legacy.
 Over half of all Labour MPs chose to boycott the tribute to Thatcher, with many saying it would have been hypocritical for them to honour her as their constituents continued to suffer from some of the decisions she made.
 Former MP Tony Benn, former London mayor Ken Livingstone and Paul Kenny, general-secretary of the GMB trade union, stated that her policies were divisive and her legacy involved "the destruction of communities, the elevation of personal greed over social values and legitimising the exploitation of the weak by the strong"; however, Benn did acknowledge some of her personal qualities.

 Many reactions were unsympathetic, particularly from her former opponents.
 Residents in Orgreave, South Yorkshire, site of the Battle of Orgreave between striking coal miners and police in June 1984, declared that their village had been "decimated by Thatcher".
 The Associated Press quoted a number of miners as responding to her death simply with "good riddance".
 Chris Kitchen, general-secretary of the National Union of Mineworkers, stated that miners would "not be shedding a tear for her".
 A mock funeral was held in the pit village of Goldthorpe in South Yorkshire, in which an effigy of Thatcher was burned alongside the word "scab" spelt out in flowers.
 Anarcho-punk band Chumbawamba issued an EP titled In Memoriam: Margaret Thatcher, which had been available for pre-sale since 2005 and which they described as "a small and perfectly-formed segment of the celebrations".

 Spontaneous street parties were held in Glasgow, Brixton, Liverpool, Bristol, Leeds, Belfast, Cardiff and elsewhere; Glasgow City Council advised citizens to stay away from street parties organised without their involvement or consent out of safety concerns.
 A larger demonstration with around 3,000 protesters took place at Trafalgar Square in London on 13 April.
 Graffiti was posted calling for her to "rot in hell".
 Socialist film director Ken Loach suggested privatising her funeral and tendering it for the cheapest bid.
-The Daily Telegraph website closed comments on all articles related to her death due to spamming by online trolls.
+The Daily Telegraph website closed comments on all articles related to her death due to what editor Tony Gallagher described as abuse.